mcinglis/c-style/security.md

 free( copy );
 ```

-If `src` is a string whose size is controlled by your program, you can use `strdup`.
+If the length of `src` is controlled by your program, you can use `strdup`.
 If `src` could come from an external computer (consider this possibility carefully), use `strndup` so clients can't get you to allocate all your memory.

-On the copying functions, `strcpy() and `strncpy(), the Linux man-pages say:
+On the copying functions, `strcpy()` and `strncpy()`, the Linux man-pages say:

 > If the destination string of a `strcpy()` is not large enough, then anything might happen.
 Overflowing fixed-length string buffers is a favorite cracker technique for taking complete control of the machine.
 Any time a program reads or copies data into a buffer, the program first needs to check that there's enough space.